Photo by National Trust

 For more information about the history of Belton House, visit https://nt.global.ssl.fastly.net/belton-house/documents/how-has-the-parkland-changed.pdf.

-At National Trust’s Belton House an amazing wetland creation project is intended, utilising a great piece of land to create floodplain wetland and wet woodland systems.
+At National Trust’s Belton House an amazing wetland creation project has now been completed, utilising a great piece of land to create floodplain wetland and wet woodland systems.
 There are few opportunities in urban areas to create this type of priority habitat, making it such an exciting part of the Witham/Slea Blue Green Corridor Project, creating habitat with amazing variation and biodiversity.

 By restoring this piece of grassland into floodplain habitat many aquatic species, birds, invertebrates and fish will benefit.
 Fish in particular will be able to find refuge away from faster flows in the main channel, using backchannels to hide and spawn safely.